-My primary career goal of low-level programming (in software or embedded systems) stems from my high level of proficiency and interest in C++ and C and desire to write highly optimized code.
+In December 2022, I earned my B.S. in computer science with honors and a math minor from the University of Tennessee, Knoxville, and shortly after, I completed my accelerated M.S. in computer science in December 2023.
 Most of my undergraduate coursework was in C++, and my favorite class was COSC 360 – Systems Programming in which I learned C and implemented malloc()/free(), a primitive shell, and a multithreaded chat server.
-Since then, I pursued graduate-level coursework in low-level concepts such as computer architecture and design/implementation of operating systems (I thoroughly enjoyed the novel challenges of building such a system and found it very rewarding!).
-I also gained experience working with microcontrollers, sensors, and motors hands-on while building projects in a human-computer interaction course as well as during my four years of C++ programming on UTK's competitive VEX U robotics team.
+Then, I pursued graduate coursework in low-level concepts such as computer architecture and design/implementation of operating systems (I thoroughly enjoyed the novel challenges of building such a system and found it deeply rewarding!).
+I also gained hands-on experience working with microcontrollers, sensors, and motors while building projects in a human-computer interaction course as well as during my four years of C++ programming on UTK's competitive VEX U robotics team.

 In my free time, I like to practice classical piano (one of my current favorites) and, of course, play video games.